We're giving you the chance to win back the value of your meal - every time you dine this month!

 There is no menu, but please do call ahead and let us know as we are happy to accomodate

-We allow dogs in the bar area and the garden, not in the dining room.
+Dogs are allowed in the bar area and the garden, but not in the dining room.

 Whilst the venue is accessible to wheelchair, we do not have accessible amenities.